splunk/rwi_executive_dashboard/RUNBOOK.md

 ## Configure Splunk JWT Webhook Modular Input Add-on
 This section is only applicable to Zoom Data Collection.

 * Ensure your environment allows incoming traffic from the Zoom Webhook Event Services.
-Work with your Network Administrator to whitelist the following network subnets.
+Work with your Network Administrator and Zoom Support to whitelist the related Zoom network CIDR blocks.
 For more details, please visit the [Network Firewall or Proxy Server Settings for Zoom](https://support.zoom.us/hc/en-us/articles/201362683-Network-Firewall-or-Proxy-Server-Settings-for-Zoom) documentation and feel free to contact Zoom support directly for additional assistance.
-    * `18.205.93.128/25`
-    * `52.202.62.192/26`
-    * `3.80.20.128/25`
-    * `3.208.72.0/25`
-    * `3.211.241.0/25`
 * Install [Splunk JWT Webhook Modular Input Add-on](https://github.com/splunk/jwt_webhook) on a Splunk Heavy Forwarder (Single Instance Deployments can use the same instance)
 * From the Splunk Web Interface, go to **Settings > Data Inputs**
 ![](media/data_input.png)